 North Carolina general statutes limit the amount of general obligation debt that a unit of government can issue to 8% of the total assessed value of taxable property located within that government's boundaries.
-The legal debt margin for Town of Seagrove is \$3,412,859.
-The Town has no bonds authorized or unissued at June 30, 2019.
+The legal debt margin for Town of Seagrove is \$3,653,532.

-Additional information regarding the Town of Seagrove's long-term debt can be found in Note 3.B.7 of this report.
+Additional information regarding the Town of Seagrove's long-term debt can be found in Note 3.B.6 of this report.